zzzkkkyyy/glass-project-with-qt/README.md

 # glass-project-with-qt
-Opencv codes are from my teammates.
+Opencv codes are from both me and my teammates.
 UI codes are written by myself.

+Since I wrote it under Windows platform' Qt, just use QtCreator to run it.